 With its demise, so ended the immediate educational prospects of those attending school on any of its more than 100 Heald, Everest or Wyotech campuses.
 The school’s scandal-ridden death didn’t much help the value of degrees held by its graduates either.
 According to one Department of Education estimate, this accounts for roughly 350,000 former students over just the last five years.Tweet this!

 Fortunately, the Department of Education was quick to provide at least one remedy for those who were collateral damage to the Corinthian implosion.
 According to Secretary of Education Arne Duncan, those impacted by the Corinthian collapse are now eligible for loan forgiveness under the terms of a provision called “borrower defense to repayment.“ Moreover, his Department is streamlining the process by which said students may seek relief.
-In late June, Duncan also appointed an official adviser to help shepherd the abandoned flock through the forgiveness process.
+In late June, Duncan also appointed an official advisor to help shepherd the abandoned flock through the forgiveness process.

 It is heartening that the Department of Education is taking responsibility for the debacle and, in light of the incontrovertible evidence that Corinthian was guilty of shady dealing, it also seems only fair that these roundly exploited students are shown some good will.
 Moreover, this does fold into the federal government’s rather aggressive campaign in recent years to obstruct the practices of higher education’s bottom-feeding organizations.
 Thus, in addition to those who will be aided by the first-of-its-kind loan forgiveness initiative, many others still may be saved the grief of a poor and costly educational decision.

 Student Loans and The Corinthian Corollary

 Loan forgiveness sounds great, but in this case, it may also carry some hefty implications.
 In an era where our collective school debt exceeds $1.2 trillion, Corinthian raises a more fundamental question about the nature of our higher education system.
 It forces us to ask just how sensible it is to stake teenagers approaching high school graduation to staggering personal debts that will follow them to the ends of the earth.